SecretSurfSpot/bank_tech_test/README.md

  - **print_statement** (Printer)

  ## make_deposit
- Passed a date and an amount,
+ Passed a date and an amount, <br />
  this method will add this transaction to an array of transactions

  ## make_withdrawl
- Passed a date and an amount,
+ Passed a date and an amount, <br />
  this method will add (need to ensure the amount is passed as a negative decimal number) this transaction to an array of transactions

  ## print_statement
- Passed an array of transactions, this method will print out the contents in the format shown in the **Acceptance Criteria** above.
+ Passed an array of transactions, <br />
+ this method will print out the contents in the format shown in the **Acceptance Criteria** above.